Keeping executive pay in check and governing successful organisations that benefit everyone

 - Have you examined the latest evidence on the effectiveness of LTIPs, and are you and your investors satisfied that rewarding executives like investors is the best way to keep shareholder and executive interests aligned?

-Learn more about how LTIPs work and why they're not effective in our latest podcast on executive pay.
+Learn more about how LTIPs work and why they're not effective in our podcast.

-Learn more about the pitfalls of executive pay by reading our report on the behavioural science of executive reward.
+Learn more about the pitfalls of executive pay.

 2. Is your Remco fulfilling its duty to oversee fair pay up and down the workforce?